-It should become fairly obvious why Rally core needs to be split to these parts if you take a look at the following diagram that visualizes a rough algorithm for starting testing clouds at scale.
+It should become fairly obvious why Rally core needs to be split to these parts if you take a look at the following diagram that visualizes a rough algorithm for starting benchmarking OpenStack at scale.
+Keep in mind that there might be lots of different ways to set up virtual servers, as well as to deploy OpenStack to them.